sfjsecurity/threat-hunt-the-buyer-incident-response-centre.md/README.md

 ---

-### 💣 SECTION 11: Ransomware Deployment
+### 💣 CHAPTER 11: Ransomware Deployment

-#### Q33 - Ransomware Filename
+---

+#### FLAG 33: RANSOMWARE FILENAME `[ADVANCED]`

-**Objective:** Find the ransomware binary disguised as a legitimate process.
+The ransomware was disguised as a legitimate process.
+Find its filename.

+`T1036 Masquerading` `DeviceFileEvents` `Impact Analysis`

 **Why It Matters:** Masquerading as a system utility avoids suspicion from users and monitoring tools.

-`T1036 Masquerading` `DeviceFileEvents` `Impact Analysis`

 ```kql
 // Find suspicious executables staged on AS-SRV before encryption